nocturnalBadger/Titanic/README.md

 ![Relevant xkcd](https://imgs.xkcd.com/comics/machine_learning.png)

-I know that a simpler regression model would probably give better results but I don't care.
+I know that a simpler regression model would probably give better results but this was more fun.

+NN model was inspired by @iamtrask's '[Neural Network in 11 Lines of Python](http://iamtrask.github.io/2015/07/12/basic-python-network/)'